irisnet-ai/irisnet-api-client/README.md

-# Irisnet API Plugin
+# Irisnet API Client

-The Irisnet API Plugin allows you to add AI functionality to WordPress, that can help you to block or blur user content in real-time.
+The Irisnet API Client allows you to add AI functionality to WordPress, that can help you to block or blur user content in real-time.

 <img alt="irisnet logo" src="https://www.irisnet.de/wp-content/uploads/2020/04/irisnet_logo.svg" width="40%">